 The narrow rule: a claimant cannot recover in tort for the consequences of a criminal sanction.
 This prevents the claimant from recovering any damages which are the consequence of a criminal sentence being imposed on him (such as the cost of a fine).

 The wide rule: a person cannot recover for losses which were caused by their own illegal actions in general.
 This would prevent the claimant from recovering any losses or harm which were not the result of a criminal sentence, such as remorse.

 However, Lords Brown and Roger in Gray disagreed that the wide rule was based on causation.
 They argued that it should instead be based on the same public policy issues relevant to the defence of illegality.
-If this is true, then the two rules in Gray have been replaced by the approach in Patel v Mirza.
-This approach might be supported by the fact that not all cases after Gray have adopted a causal approach: some have asked whether the illegal act was ‘inextricably linked’ with the tort: eg Cross v Kirkby EWCA Civ 426.
+If this was true, then the two rules in Gray have been replaced by the approach in Patel v Mirza.

 The matter has been partially settled by the Supreme Court in Henderson v Dorset Healthcare University NHS Foundation Trust UKSC 43.
 That case confirmed that the approach in Patel v Mirza applies across the civil law.
 The Supreme Court clarified that the policy-based reasoning in Gray was sound.
 The ‘trio of considerations’ test therefore produces the same effect as the wide and narrow rule.

 Nevertheless, it remains unclear whether the claimant’s criminal acts also break the chain of causation, as Lord Hoffman suggested in Gray.
 If this is the case, then there is no need to consider the defence of illegality because the claimant will have failed to establish a key aspect of their claim (causation).